MedAhmedKrichen/Test-automation/README.md

 # Test-automation

-This an automation for computer vision classification testing.
+This an automation for computer vision classification testing that help you to:
+  - preprocesse image with (greyscale/rescale/resize)
+  - predict one image classe.
+  - evaluate the test set for the chosen model by multiple metrics(categorical crossentropy/F1 score/accuracy/recall/precision).

 ## Image Testing:
 ```